 Dress for success, even remotely

 Never forget that a virtual interview is still an interview.
 Job seekers expect to meet with a professional which means showing up as you would for any other recruitment meeting.
-If you usually wear a jacket have a jacket on in the call.
+If you usually wear a leather blazer, have a blazer on in the call.
 Make sure you're in work-mode and not too casual in your remote space.

 Make eye contact with the camera